rootCircle/cpast_mono/clex_gen/README.md

 # clex - Custom Language Generator

+> [!NOTE]
+> Since clex name was already reserved we moved to clex_gen for this generator.

 **clex** is a powerful language generator designed specifically for creating random test cases.
 It allows you to automate the generation of complex input scenarios, enabling developers to stress-test their code effectively.

 ## Features